 Year 5 Band Program

-To ensure the best fit, students complete a short assessment of their aural skills and physical suitability.
+To ensure the best fit when choosing to learn a band instrument, students complete a short assessment of their aural skills and physical suitability.
 They also rank their top five instrument choices, which helps guide instrument allocation.

 🎺 Instruments offered: flute, oboe, clarinet, bassoon, alto saxophone, trumpet, French horn, trombone, bass guitar, percussion